Get Out of Jail? Inmates Fearful of Virus Argue for Release

 In Los Angeles, the nation’s largest jail system has trimmed its population by more than 600 since Feb.
 28, allowing many inmates with fewer than 30 days left on their sentences to be released early.
 In Cleveland, judges held a special session over the weekend to settle cases with guilty pleas and release more than 200 low-level, non-violent inmates.
 And in Miami, the top state attorney has urged the release of all non-violent felons and those being held on misdemeanors.

-"No judge wants to have a dead prisoner on his conscience,” said Bill Breeze, a Miami defense attorney.
+"No judge wants to have a dead prisoner on his conscience,” said Bill Barzee, a Miami defense attorney.

 New York City's Board of Correction this week called for the immediate release of all high-risk inmates after an an investigator assigned to the jail system died over the weekend of the coronavirus.
 The 56-year-old man was said to have a pre-existing health condition and only limited contact with inmates.
 The city's jail system has about 8,000 inmates, most at notorious Rikers Island.